cscode07/my-calculator/README.md

 ### Content

--All code written by me, except small references to MDN/Web Docs for syntax clarification.
+- All code written by me, except standard Python documentation references.
--Gameplay inspiration from classic memory card games.
+- Logic inspired by classic calculator programs used in teaching Python fundamentals.

 ### Media

-- All card images used inside the /assets/images/ folder were either created by me or sourced from:

-Google Images